-The throttle lever controls the engine governed speed on gasoline and LPG powered machines below serial number 006500.
-The throttle lever controls the engine governed speed and stops the engine on all diesel powered machines.
+The throttle lever controls the engine governed speed on machines below serial number 038000.

-When starting the engine and to slow the engine speed to idle, push the lever into the (Idle) position.
+When starting the engine and to slow the engine speed to idle, push the lever to the right into the (Idle) position.

-To pick up normal debris, speed the engine to the normal governed speed by pulling the lever into the middle (\) (Fast 1) position.
+To pick up normal debris, speed the engine to the normal governed speed by pulling the lever into the middle 🙀 (Fast 1) position.

-To pick up light litter, speed the engine to the maximum governed speed by pulling the lever to the left into the (\) (Fast 2) position.
+To pick up light litter, speed the engine to the maximum governed speed by pulling the lever to the left into the 🚱 (Fast 2) position.